-There are many hoops to jump through before eVTOL air taxis become part of this smart-city network.
+There are many hoops to jump through before eVTOL air taxis become part of this smart city network.
 Moving people in the air has its risks, even if planes are safer than cars.
 Flying cars must be as safe, quiet, environmentally sustainable, convenient, and as efficient as ground-based options.
 And they need to be as cheap or cheaper than a ride in an autonomous taxi.

 To get there means battery size, weight, and recharge time need to improve, communications and regulatory challenges need to be addressed, and the general public must embrace the concept.
 Today, there are a variety of shapes and sizes of eVTOLs in development, each with different propulsion systems and capabilities, all vying for attention.
-(See pages 12-13.)

-A proposed precursor to an eVTOL air-taxi service is to use conventional helicopters and existing commercial routes.
-Companies like Voom, Blade, and more recently, Uber are testing air-taxi services using on-demand helicopter booking platforms. ^{22, 23, 24} Another step on the journey to urban air mobility is the commercialization of small, lightweight, pilotless drones used for delivering packages.
+(See pages 10-11) A proposed precursor to an eVTOL air taxi service is to use conventional helicopters and existing commercial routes.
+Companies such as Voom, Blade, and more recently, Uber are testing air taxi services using on-demand helicopter booking platforms^{[22][23][24]}.
+Another step on the journey to urban air mobility is the commercialization of small, lightweight, pilotless drones used for delivering packages.
 Pioneers in drone delivery are competing to disrupt the last-mile logistics market.
-One promising early sub-market is the drone delivery of medical and essential supplies to remote locations.

-The commercialization of drone delivery is making progress because of the evolution of regulations, and the systematic integration of drone flight paths and approved boundaries into the Unmanned Aircraft System Traffic Management (UTM) ecosystem.25 This year, drone package delivery services are anticipated to begin in earnest in Europe, Australia, Africa, and the US, all in regulated airspace.^{26,27} The expansion of drone services has provided a foundation to understand the broader challenges of urban air mobility that encompass an expanded scope of use cases in cargo delivery, search-and-rescue, fire suppression, and air ambulances.
-(See page 20.)
+One promising early submarket is the drone delivery of medical and essential supplies to remote locations.
+The commercialization of drone delivery is making progress because of the evolution of regulations, and the systematic integration of drone flight paths and approved boundaries into the unmanned aircraft system traffic management (UTM) ecosystem^[25].
+This year, drone package delivery services are anticipated to begin in earnest in Europe, Australia, Africa, and the US, all in regulated airspace^{[26][27]}.
+The expansion of drone services has provided a foundation to understand the broader challenges of urban air mobility that encompass an expanded scope of use cases in cargo delivery, search-and-rescue, fire suppression, and air ambulances.
+(See page 17)

 Such an incremental approach is necessary to inform eVTOL companies as they prepare for certification of a new class of aircraft that will replace helicopters, open new routes, and integrate into the transportation networks of smart cities.
-Uber is one of the companies that is leading the charge by announcing plans to launch air-taxi service in 2023 in Dallas, Los Angeles, and Melbourne with an eVTOL developed by Joby Aviation.28 (See page 29.)
+Uber is one of the companies that is leading the charge by announcing plans to launch an air taxi service by 2023 in Dallas, Los Angeles, and Melbourne with an eVTOL developed by Joby Aviation^[28].
+(See page 25)